bluedata-katacoda/katacoda-scenarios/Hello World Image/step6.md

 <br>
 <br>
 All the commands proceeding the base image, are the commands used to setup the application.
-<br>These files / commands will be setup on top of the base image from BlueData and will eventually compile into a .Bin file for use on the EPIC platform.
+<br>These files or commands will be setup on top of the base image from BlueData and will eventually compile into a .Bin file for use on the EPIC platform.